-The Australian DT Challenges are free in-classroom activities designed to address the most technically challenging aspects of the Year 5-6 and 7-8 bands of the Australian Curriculum: Digital Technologies, including algorithms, implementation (that is, programming or coding), data representation and data interpretation.
+The Australian DT Challenges are free in-classroom activities for the most challenging aspects of the Year 5-6 and 7-8 bands of the Australian Curriculum: Digital Technologies, including algorithms, implementation (coding), data representation and data interpretation.

-The DT Challenges are focused on solving problems in:
+The DT Challenges are focused on solving problems with:

 Some of the DT Challenges will be Digital Technologies + X, where X is another learning area.
 For example, the Blockly + Maths Challenge for Year 7 and 8 covers geometry content from the Year 7 Australian Curriculum: Mathematics in addition to data representation, algorithms and implementation.

 A professional development version of the Challenge will also provide:

 The DT Challenges are currently hosted in the Grok Learning platform.
 As well as hosting the notes and problems, Grok Learning provides intelligent, automated marking to provide instant feedback to students and teachers on correctness and hints for each problem.

 This allows the Challenges to be self-pacing and differentiated, as the system gives students feedback as they need it to progress onto the next concept or problem.

 Students can see their progress and scores as they complete the problems.
 Teachers can monitor student progress with real-time learning analytics and drill down into their individual submissions to the system.

 Teachers can print certificates for students who complete a Challenge.